askalione/Structr/wiki/Abstractions/Extensions/Abstractions-EnumExtensions.md

+# Enum extensions

 ## GetDescription

-Gets value of the first ``DescriptionAttribute`` for the enum element.
+Gets value of the first `DescriptionAttribute` for the enum element.

 ```csharp
 private enum FooBarBaz